ahazbhatti/NYCH_Price_Prediction-AWS/README.md

 # Tools and Services
 Project was built in AWS.
 S3 Bucket was created and data was uploaded in there.
-Made a notebook instance in AWS SageMaker and connected the bucket to access data in S3 Data Lake
+Made a notebook instance in AWS SageMaker and connected the bucket to access data in S3 Data Lake to perform anaylsis on Dataset